advaith1/howtodiscord/docs/bugs/info.md

 Introducing: **Discord Testers** - The next in high-quality bug reporting.

 ## How it works
-When you join Discord Testers (discord.gg/discord-testers), you'll find yourself in the #faqs channel.
+When you join [Discord Testers](https://discord.gg/discord-testers), you'll find yourself in the #faqs channel.
 Now, before you go any further... **please read this goodness**.
 As a Bug Hunter, you spend 80% of your time answering questions that are covered in #faqs because people don't read.
 Not only will you save yourself time, but you'll reassure the remaining sanity of our Bug Hunters.

 Once you've read #faqs, you'll want to read #bot-help.
 Or, skim through it if you're in a rush.
 Dabbit Prime created a really good tool for reporting bugs without having to remember the syntax.
 Check it out [here](https://dabbit.typeform.com/to/mnlaDU).